Visual learners are those who learn best through what they see.

 This simple tip can help speed up the process of making study notes.
 It also gets Visual Learners to associate symbols with concepts, rather than words — increasing the strength of association.

-If you or your child is a Visual learner, and you have a suggestion for us to add to the list we’d love to hear it!
+If you or if your teen is a Visual learner, and you have a suggestion for us to add to the list we’d love to hear it!
 Tell us here.

 A cautionary note